Frequently Asked Questions

 In an effort to maximize student/instructor interaction (particularly during the hands-on skills practice), we strive to maintain a manageable class size relevant to the facility size and in keeping with social distancing guidelines.
-Class sizes typically range from 20 to 40 students maximum - our longstanding policy has always been that every student is provided with a simulated demo animal and training props for maximum hands-on skills practice time (while also addressing any cross contamination concerns).
+Class sizes typically range from 20 to 40 students maximum - our longstanding policy has always been that every student is provided with demo animals and training props for maximum hands-on skills practice time (while also addressing any cross contamination concerns).
 For larger groups, contact us

 Again, in our effort to maximize student/instructor interaction (particularly during hands-on skills practice), we maintain a limit of 20 students in our online classes.
 If you have a larger group/club/staff to be trained, contact us and we can arrange multiple classes to meet your needs.

 What is the minimum age for students?